 In addition to the above, the applicants are requested to register online.
-The individual request with an electronic copy of the initial application can be submitted via http://reg.unog.ch/e/UNID.
-This procedure not only enables the applicant to initialise the needed profile requested for any registration to UN conferences or events at the Palais des Nations but represents an important reduction in processing time as once the request has been approved by the Chief of the Protocol and Liaison Service, the applicant will be immediately notified through the e-mail address entered and can directly proceed to the Identification office situated at the Pregny gate in order to have the ID card issued.
+The individual request with an electronic copy of the initial application can be submitted via UN Geneva's online registration system Indico.UN.
+This procedure not only enables the applicant to initialize the needed profile requested for any registration to UN conferences or events at the Palais des Nations but represents an important reduction in processing time as once the request has been approved by the Chief of the Protocol and Liaison Service, the applicant will be immediately notified through the e-mail address entered and can directly proceed to the Identification office situated at the Pregny gate in order to have the ID card issued.

 All requests for persons who are not members of permanent missions to the United Nations Office at Geneva (i.e. WTO, embassies, consulates, etc.) shall be addressed in writing, duly approved and signed by the heads of the respective permanent missions to the United Nations Office at Geneva to the Chief of the Protocol and Liaison Service (by post or pdf scan to email@example.com)